fuzhufozhu/ali_lot/intl.en-US/User Guide/Monitoring and Maintenance/Firmware update.md

 IoT Platform provides the firmware update function.
 To update firmware, you need to configure your device client to support OTA updates.
 Then, in the IoT Platform console, you can upload a firmware file and push the firmware update file to devices.
 This topic describes how to configure firmware updates and manage firmware file versions.

-Before you use the firmware update function, make sure that:

--   You have developed your device client to support OTA updates.
+Before you use the firmware update function, make sure that you have developed your device client to support OTA updates.

-    -   If you use device SDKs, see [OTA Development](../../../../../reseller.en-US/Developer Guide (Devices)/OTA Development.md#).
+-   If you use device SDKs, see [OTA updates](../../../../../reseller.en-US/Developer Guide (Devices)/OTA updates.md#).
 -   If you use AliOS Things, see [OTA tutorial for AliOS Things](https://github.com/alibaba/AliOS-Things/wiki).
--   You have enabled the firmware update function in the console.
-If you have not enabled the firmware update function, log on to the IoT Platform console and then, in the left-side navigation pane, click **Maintenance** \> **Firmware Update**.
-Then, enable the function.

 1. Log on to the IoT Platform console.
 2. In the left-side navigation pane, click **Maintenance** \> **Firmware Update**